USAFA-ECE/ece382/_sources/Assignments/homework3.md

 ### Build and debug `Example01_StringLength` project.

-- Open the `Example01_StringLength` project by double-clicking on it in the `Project Explorer`.
+- Open the `Example01_StringLength` project by double-clicking it in the `Project Explorer`.
 When the project is successfully selected, it will be marked as **[Active - Debug]**.
-- Proceed to build your code and initiate the debugger.
+- Build your code and initiate the debugger.
 - As you navigate through `strlen.asm`, read each comment very carefully to fully comprehend the purpose of every line.
-- Make sure the `Expression`, `Registers`, and `Memory Browser` tabs are visible.
-It might be helpful to arrange them side by side, as illustrated below.
+- Make sure the `Expressions`, `Registers`, and `Memory Browser` tabs are visible.
+It might be helpful to arrange them side by side, as illustrated in the GIF animation below.

 ```{image} ./figures/HW3_ArrangeTabs.gif
 :width: 640